Mitigating Data Imbalance and Representation Degeneration in Multilingual Machine Translation: Related Work

 \textbf{Autoencoder.} An autoencoder (AE) is a generative model that is able to generate its own input.
 There are many variants of AE that can be useful for machine translation. \citet{zhang-etal-2016-variational-neural} and \citet{eikema-aziz-2019-auto} propose using a variational autoencoder to improve the performance of machine translation models.
 A variant of the same generative model is the denoising autoencoder, which is an important component of unsupervised machine translation models~\cite{lample2018unsupervised}.
 However, the utility of autoencoders has not been fully explored for MNMT.
 To the best of our knowledge, we are the first to propose training an autoencoder using only target-side monolingual data and a bilingual dictionary to improve low-resource MNMT.

 \textbf{Contrastive Learning.} Contrastive learning is a technique that clusters similar data together in a representation space while it simultaneously separates the representation of dissimilar sentences.
 It is useful for many natural language processing tasks \cite{zhang-etal-2022-contrastive-data}.
 Recently, \citet{pan-etal-2021-contrastive} and \citet{vamvas-sennrich-2021-contrastive} used contrastive learning to improve machine translation and obtained promising results.
-However, these methods use the random replacing technique to construct the negative examples, which can lead to a significant divergence between the semantically similar sentence and the ground-truth sentence in the model representation space.
-Instead, we proposed to add perturbation to address the issue.
+However, these methods use the random replacing technique to construct the negative examples, which often leads to a significant divergence between the semantically similar sentences and the ground-truth sentence in the model representation space.
+This large changes makes the model more difficult to distinguish correct sentence from incorrect ones.
+We use small perturbations to construct negative examples, ensuring their proximity to the ground-truth sentence within the semantic space, which significantly mitigates the aforementioned issue.